Last Updated: January 3, 2020

 Questions about the creator

 - Is the author alive or dead?
-If the author has died, what year did he/she die?
+If dead, what year did the author die?

 Examples of this include: